Heuberger/Puzzle/docs/index.md

 #### Marking

 Marked (selected) pieces can be rearranged by selecting the `Arrange` menu point.
-If no pieces are marked, all pieces will be rearranged.
+If no pieces are marked and no selection group is active, all pieces will be rearranged.
 Connected pieces are never rearranged.
 The pieces will be arranged horizontally starting at the current location, or vertically if the `CTRL` key is pressed when the menu is selected.

 * Pieces can be marked (selected) and unmarked by `SHIFT-LEFT`-clicking on them.
 * Use `SHIFT-SPACE` to unmark all pieces.